z3r0c10wn/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_linux.rst

             protect=1
             EOF

         2. On your terminal, install the Wazuh agent.
-You can choose only installation or an automated deploy:
+You can choose installation or a deploy:

         .. tabs::